manassaloi/manassaloi.github.io/_posts/2016-05-29-secrets-of-consulting-gerald-weinberg.markdown

 + [Orange Juice Test](https://www.intercom.com/blog/the-orange-juice-test/)

-**MARVIN'S MEDICAL SECRETS**

-+ Ninety percent of all illness cures itself— with absolutely no intervention from the doctor.

-+ Deal gently with systems that should be able to cure themselves.
++ **Marvin's medical secrets:** Ninety percent of all illness cures itself— with absolutely no intervention from the doctor.
+Deal gently with systems that should be able to cure themselves.

-**The First Law of Engineering:** If it ain't broke, don't fix it.
++ **The First Law of Engineering:** If it ain't broke, don't fix it.

 + Repeatedly curing a system that can cure itself  will eventually create a system that can't.